nathan-tw/KwikDef/README.md

 ```zsh
 docker-compose up
 ```
+Since we are in development stage, nginx server are not done yet.
+Todo list will be done in following days respectively before December.

 React-app is listening on port 3000 and go-server on port 8080 as well.
 Just chech if two of them are not occupied and visit localhost:3000 is good to go.